 Today we’re sharing rainbow stacking cups, possibly one of the simplest learning activities that we’ve put together.
-These DIY stacking cups are a wonderful way for learning rainbow order, and so much fun to play with over and over again.
+These DIY stacking cups are a wonderful way for teaching rainbow order, and so much fun to play with over and over again.
+Kids can benefit from the motor planning benefits of this activity too, working on gross motor skills and fine motor skills.

 Learning Rainbow Order